karolinaszafranbelzowska/tips-dataset-analysis/README.md

 ```
 jupyter notebook
 ```
-This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open.
+This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open (taken from: [https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html]

-When started, the Jupyter Notebook App can access only files within its start-up folder (including any sub-folder).
-No configuration is necessary if you place your notebooks in your home folder or subfolders.
-Otherwise, you need to choose a Jupyter Notebook App start-up folder which will contain all the notebooks.

 ## Libraries used
 Imported the libaries for this project: Pandas, Numpy, Matplotlib.pyplot